A second-scale periodicity in an active repeating fast radio burst source

 Adopting the magnetic dipole radiation mechanism for the spin down, we can further calculate the surface magnetic field as

 where $c$ is the speed of light. $I$ and $R$ are the moment of inertia and radius of the neutron star, respectively.
 Here, we adopt typical values for the neutron star's moment of inertia, $I = 10^{45}\,\mathrm{g}\,\mathrm{cm}^2$, and radius, $R = 10^6\,\mathrm{cm}$.
 The derived magnetic field of $B_{\mathrm{surf}} \approx 1.03 \times 10^{15} $ G further supports that the central engine is a magnetar, whose spin-down age is $\tau = P/(2\dot{P})\approx$ 44 yr.
 It is younger than all previously known magnetars.
-To compare it with other pulsars in the ATNF Pulsar Catalogue \citep{manchester2005Australia}, we have plotted them on the $P$-$\dot{P}$ diagram, as shown in Figure~\ref{Fig4}.
+To compare it with other pulsars in the ATNF Pulsar Catalogue \citep{manchester2005Australia}, we have plotted them on the $P$--$\dot{P}$ diagram, as shown in Figure~\ref{Fig4}.
 We see that FRB 20201124A has a relatively high surface magnetic field even among the magnetar population.

-Note that some other evidences also support the idea that FRB 20201124A may originate from a magnetar.
-For example, recently, orthogonal jumps in the polarization angle were reported in three bursts from FRB 20201124A \citep{niu2024Sudden}, which strongly indicates the magnetosphere of a magnetar as its origin.
-It is argued that as the magnetosphere rotates, our line of sight sweeps across different field lines, resulting in the observed polarization jumps in the time domain.
+Note that some other observations also support the idea that the central engine of FRB 20201124A may be a magnetar.
+For example, orthogonal jumps in the polarization angle were recently reported in three bursts from FRB 20201124A \citep{niu2024Sudden}.
+Similar jumps are commonly observed in pulsars and are interpreted as transitions between two orthogonal polarization modes.
+Such behavior is broadly consistent with a rotating magnetosphere scenario, potentially involving propagation effects in a strongly magnetized magnetospheric plasma.
 Additionally, a persistent radio source is detected at the position of FRB 20201124A \citep{bruni2024nebular}, which could be a nebula associated with the young magnetar.